 In analogy to the one-loop ghost identity of eq.~\eqref{eq:qqg_1L_ward_ghost_id}, the convention is that we symmetrise over the loop momentum routing of the ghost self-energy subgraph in the pictorial representation on the right-hand sides.
 Again, we apply the abelian-type Ward identity for collinear insertions on the quark line to obtain,

 and

-The graphs where an external quark propagator is canceled, either $1/\s{p}$ or $1/(\s{p}+\s{q})$, enter the definition of $\mathcal{O}^{(2)\,c}$ in eq.~\eqref{eq:ghost_2L_ext}.
-We denote the graphs where the ``internal" fermion propagator is canceled, either $1/(\s{p}+\s{k})$ or $1/(\s{p}+\s{l})$, by $O^{(2)\,c}_{NF,2}$.
-The integrand, defined in eq.~\eqref{eq:ghost_NF}, contains loop polarisation terms that are an impediment to local factorisation and therefore the \ac{ffs} method at higher orders, c.f. the discussion at the end of sec.~\ref{sec:ghosts}.
+We denote the graphs where the ``internal" fermion propagator is cancelled, either $1/(\s{p}+\s{k})$ or $1/(\s{p}+\s{l})$, by $O^{(2)\,c}_{NF,2}$.
+The corresponding integrand, defined in eq.~\eqref{eq:ghost_NF}, contains loop polarisation terms that are an impediment to local factorisation and therefore the \ac{ffs} method at higher orders, c.f. the discussion at the end of sec.~\ref{sec:ghosts}.

 Finally, we compare all remaining graphs with the colour coefficient $C_A^2/4$.
 The third graph on the first line of eq.~\eqref{eq:qqg_d3V_ward_ghost_O1} cancels identically against the part of the third crossed ladder graph on the second line of eq.~\eqref{eq:qqg_XL-3V_ward_ghost} proportional to $C_A^2/4$.
 Likewise, the first graph on the second line of eq.~\eqref{eq:qqg_d3V_ward_ghost_O2} cancels the $C_A^2/4$ part of the second crossed ladder graph on the first line of eq.~\eqref{eq:qqg_XL-3V_ward_ghost}.